U.S. Financial Aid

 *NOTE: Not all web Browsers are supported for viewing the Federal Student Aid (FSA) website.
 You will need to use, Chrome, Firefox or Safari.

-US Students studying in Canada are eligible to receive loans through the William D. Ford Direct Loan program.
+US students studying at St. Thomas University are eligible to receive loans through the William D. Ford Direct Loan program.

 Please note that PELL grants are not available to students studying at foreign schools.